misteroneill/backbone-model-factory/README.md

 ## Potential Gotchas

-### Recursion and Relations
+### Relationships and Recursion

-If you are doing any sort of recursive relationships (models or collections within models) and then serializing those relationships you can run into some complex recursion-related problems.
-Also, I have not tried this library with `Backbone-Relational`, so use at your own risk!
+If you are using any sort of nested relationships (models or collections within models) and operating on those relationships in a recursive manner, it can cause an infinite loop if an identical model instance exists in its own relationship graph.

+For example, let's say a User has a collection of Posts and each Post has a User.
+Having an infinite path of object references (User -> Posts -> Post -> User -> Posts -> ad infinitum) is not harmful, but if you do any _automated serialization_ of these relationships (into JSON, etc), you might encounter an infinite loop if the serialization is unchecked.

+This entirely depends on how you're using Backbone and what you've built upon it.

 ### Caching and Wiping